AppliedAcousticsChalmers/ambisonic-encoding/Readme.md

 We will shortly provide a MATLAB implementation of eMagLS for EMAs.

+We thank Reality Labs for funding the initial work on the EMA concept.

 ## License
 The content of this repository is licensed under the terms of the MIT license.
 Please consult the file LICENSE for more information about this license.